yousefelassal/DevOpswithDocker/part1/README.md

 | `docker container stop <container>` | Stops a container | `docker stop`|
 | `docker container exec <container>` | Executes a command inside the container | `docker exec` |

+If you have hundreds of stopped containers and you wish to delete them all, you should use
+- `docker container prune` (deletes all stopped containers)
+- `docker image prune` (remove "dangling" images)
+- `docker system prune` (clears almost everything)

 # Running and stopping containers